 In analyzing estimators, the data set is being modeled as a random variable.
-It is assumed that the observed data is just one of many possible random samples of data that may have been produced.
-If the data is modeled a random variable, then the estimator applied to the data is also a random variable.
-The simulations being done for the bootstrap are attempts to randomly sample replicated data sets and compute the random properties of the estimators using standard Monte Carlo methods.
+It is assumed that the observed data is just one of many possible random samples

 The bootstrap in pseudocode

 The bootstrap works by applying an estimator to replicated data sets.
 These replicates are created by subsampling the original data with replacement.
 The sample quantiles may then be used to estimate standard errors and confidence intervals.